A guide to 2023 Bosch e-bike motors, batteries and displays

 Before we get stuck into the nitty-gritty of Bosch's electric bike gubbins, it's worth taking the time to digest Bosch's most recent updates.
-Announced in August 2021, the Bosch MY2022 update aims to make electric bikes more connected and customisable than ever before.
-Beavering away behind the scenes, Bosch has updated both their software and hardware - expect to see these new bits on electric bikes from early 2022.
+Announced in July 2022, just before we caught them at Eurobike 2022, the Bosch MY2023 update aims to make every ride fun, safe and secure.
+We've summarised the key points below.

-Each Bosch motor will provide assistance up to a speed of 15.5mph, the legal limit here in the UK and riders can select from four modes (turbo, sport, tour and eco) to conserve range, or simply provide a splurge of power when it’s needed.
+Each Bosch motor will provide assistance up to a speed of 15.5mph, the legal limit here in the UK and riders can select from various riding modes (cargo, turbo, eMTB, sport, auto, tour, tour+ and eco) to conserve range, or simply provide a splurge of power when it’s needed.
 To help with ride feel, Bosch electric bike motors measure torque, speed and acceleration more than 1000 times a second, rationing the power accordingly.
 This ensures there's a perfect interaction between rider and bike.

 There are five different types of Bosch e-bike motor: